“Unlocking the Potential of Brain Electrical Stimulation for Cognitive Function: A Meta-Analysis of 100+ Studies”

 To ensure optimal cognitive performance, brain waves are governed by a complex arrangement of rhythms at both unique and synchronized frequencies.
 This deep organization helps improve attention within high-stakes environments, or retain short- and long-term memory.
 Thus, the synchronization of neural activity is particularly important for computationally demanding cognitive processes, such as working memory.

 Finding ways to improve cognitive performance is a major clinical challenge, especially for people with neuropsychiatric disorders or neurodegenerative diseases.
-Many studies have suggested that brain stimulation could help improve these performances, by acting directly on the synchronization of neuronal activity.
+Many studies have suggested that brain stimulation might help improve these performances, by acting directly on the synchronization of neuronal activity.

 :: THE T-SHIRT THAT SUPPORTS SCIENCE! ::